What is the minimum length of an assured shorthold tenancy?

 How can I end an AST?

 You must give your tenants written notice, also known as a ‘notice to quit’.
-This must include the date you intend them to leave and the notice period must be at least two months.
-It’s also recommended to provide them with an end of tenancy agreement letter that clearly states the expectations around the moving-out process.
+This must include the date you intend them to leave, and the notice period must be at least two months.
+It’s also recommended to provide them with an end-of-tenancy agreement letter that clearly states the expectations around the moving-out process.
 This usually includes details such as the date your tenant must vacate by, details of the final rent payment and the deposit return details.

 If the tenancy is still within the fixed term, it can be more difficult to end an AST and gain possession.
 You must have a reason listed in the Housing Act 1988.
-Perhaps your tenant is behind with rent payments or have used the property for illegal activity.
+Perhaps your tenant is behind with rent payments or has used the property for illegal activity.
 Whatever the valid reason, you will need to serve a Section 8 notice.

 Tips for tenant retention